 The interest for the quantum mechanical version of the problem comes mainly from molecular physics.
 Indeed it defines the simplest model for one-electron diatomic molecules (e.g. the ions ${\rm H}_{2}^{+}$ and ${\rm He}\, {\rm H}^{++}$) and a first approximation of diatomic molecules in the Born-Oppenheimer representation.

-In fact many of the results in the literature are related to the hard problem of finding algorithms to obtain good numerical approximations of the discrete spectrum and of the scattering waves \cite{Le86, GG, liu, RecentContTwo, RecentSpecHydro}.
-In contrast, really few is known on the regularity of the solutions with respect to the parameters of the system \cite{Slavyanov} and even less on the problem of resonances.
+In fact many of the results in the literature are related to the hard problem of finding algorithms to obtain good numerical approximations of the discrete spectrum and of the scattering waves \cite{GG, RecentContTwo, Le86, liu, RecentSpecHydro}, and to the asymptotic analysis of spectral properties in the very small or very large center distance \cite{bbs66,lots86,H1RExpEVRel,klaus83}.
+In contrast, really little is known on the regularity of the solutions with respect to the parameters of the system \cite{Slavyanov} and even less on the problem of resonances.

 Quantum resonances are a key notion of quantum physics: roughly speaking these are scattering states (i.e. states of the essential spectrum) that for long time behave like bound states (i.e. eigenfunctions).
-They are usually defined as poles of a meromorphic function, but note that there is not really a unique way to study and define them \cite{zwo}.
-On the other hand, it is known that their many definitions coincide in some settings \cite{hemartinez} and that their existence is related to the presence of some classical orbits ``trapped'' by the potential.
+They are usually defined as poles of a meromorphic function, but note that there is no consensus on their definition and their study \cite{zwo}.
+On the other hand, it is known that many of their definitions coincide in some settings \cite{hemartinez} and that their existence is related to the presence of some classical orbits ``trapped'' by the potential.

 If a quantum systems has a potential presenting a positive local minimum above its upper limit at infinity, for example, it is usually possible to find quantum resonances, called shape resonances.
-They are related to the classical bounded trajectories around the local minimum \cite{H-S}.
-These are not the only possible ones: it has been proven in \cite{BCD2, BCD3, Sj, GeSj} that there can be resonances generated by closed hyperbolic trajectories or by a non-degenerate maximum of the potential.
+These are related to the classical bounded trajectories around the local minimum \cite{H-S}.
+These are not the only possible ones: it has been proven in \cite{BCD2, BCD3, GeSj, Sj} that there can be resonances generated by closed hyperbolic trajectories or by a non-degenerate maximum of the potential.
 The main difference is that the shape resonances appear to be localised much closer to the real axis with respect to these last ones.